Frequently Asked Questions (FAQ's)

 Are your consultants employees of Staff IT?

 Yes.
-However, Staff IT consultants are free to work for other services.
+However, OperationIT, formerly Staff IT, consultants are free to work for other services.
 Our database contains literally thousands of registered applicants that may or may not be available for a job at any given point in time.
 Our job is to locate those that qualify technically for a position and find out their availability.
 Out of the thousands of applicants in our database, we usually find several available candidates for any given position.

 How do you locate a qualified consultant?